wallarm/product-documentation/docs/4.6/fast/en/onboarding/onboarding.md

     Click the “Finish” button to complete the onboarding process.

-    >   #### Info:: Additional actions to take
+    !!! info "Additional actions to take
-    >
-    >   You can shut down the FAST node’s Docker container and disable proxying in the browser upon successful detection of the vulnerability.
+        You can shut down the FAST node’s Docker container and disable proxying in the browser upon successful detection of the vulnerability.